The Story of Fanouropitta

 Legacy and Continuity

-The story of Fanouropitta has endured for centuries, becoming a cherished tradition in Greek and Cypriot households.
-Every year on August 27th, the feast day of Saint Fanourios, families come together to bake and share this special cake, keeping the saint’s memory and the tradition alive.
+The tradition of Fanouropitta has lasted for centuries.
+It remains a cherished practice in Greek and Cypriot households.
+Every year on August 27th, families celebrate the feast day of Saint Fanourios.
+They bake and share the cake to honour him.